MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 #### Case Western

 50 percent better, that's how much better than their peers.
 Case Western medical students learned anatomy using HoloLens 2.
 Donning HoloLens devices, their introductory two-week dissection lesson was a revelation.
 Instead of missing nerves or destroying organs, they saw color-coordinated layers, gained spatial awareness, and explored with newfound clarity.
-Is the future of education here?
-The stuff of dreams?
+Is the future of education stuff of dreams?
 It is certainly a way for students to learn better, do faster, and retain far more knowledge from anywhere.

 **ROI:**